mbreese/mvpipe_py/README.md

 Comments are started with two `##` characters.
 If a line starts with only one `#`, then it will be evaluated and outputed to the log file (if one exists) or the script body for the target.

+You may also include the '$' and '@' characters in expressions or evaluated lines by escaping them with a '\' character before them, such as `\$`.